347956/JPOGTrex/README.md

 - Most animation in this project are started from the "any event".
 I am not sure if this is best practice, but it makes animating a lot easier.
 - Coroutine can be can be used to execute code over frames.
 Usefull for waiting on animaitons to finish or executing logic at certain points during the animations.
 - Enabling "Has Exit Time" makes animation B wait for animation A to finish in a transition of A > B.
-- The T-rex has a "mouthGrip" transform which is bind to the "mouthBone" of the model.
+- The T-Rex has a "mouthGrip" transform which is bind to the "mouthBone" of the model.
-  - This way the mouthGrip's transform location can be updated in the code with the mouthBone's transform location, making the mouthGrip match the position of the T-rex's mouth during animations.
+  - This way the mouthGrip's transform location can be updated in the code with the mouthBone's transform location, making the mouthGrip match the position of the T-Rex's mouth during animations.

 ## Credits 🗣️